mayurbhambhani/book-notes/Why We Sleep.md

 #### Sleep in middle life and old age

-- The older adults less sleep is a myth.
+- Older adults need less sleep is a myth.
 - They are just not able to generate the sleep they need.
-- Them not getting enough sleep contributes to the aging.
+- Them not getting enough sleep contributes to the ageing.
-- As we go to late 20s and 30s, a decline in deep sleep is observed, both in quantity and quality
+- As we go to late 20s and 30s, a decline in deep sleep is observed, both in quantity and quality.
 - By the age of 70 we loose 80% of the sleep our young minds enjoyed.
 - Sleeping pills are not a goos solution.
 - The older we get the more our sleep is fragmented, and hence the quality of sleep is not that great.
-- Elders should also take care while going to bathrooms due to fragmented sleep and bladder problems.
-The mind is not completely efficient  and is groggy when they wake up during the night and thus they run a rusk of falling down while going to bathroom.
+- Elders should also take care while going to bathrooms during the night due to fragmented sleep and bladder problems.
+The mind is not completely efficient and is groggy when they wake up during the night and thus they run a risk of falling down.
 They should always turn on the lights and give their brain a chance to collect itself before getting up from the bed.
 They should sleep by a nightime light.
 Have motion sensed light in the bathroom if possible.
 They should remove obstacles and rugs on their way from bed to the bathroom and there should be a phone by their bed for emergencies.
 - Another issue with sleep in old age is that of circadian rythm.
 This change asks for an earlier bed time.
 Hence evening naps are to be avoided.
 - Circadian rythms can be changed via
   - In the morning always wear googles when going into the sunlight.